yasiru0210/Store_Management-Electron.Js/README.md

-A simple JavaFX application that developed using the knoledge of OOP concepts,singleton design pattern and core Java concepts.
+A simple JavaFX application that developed using the knowledge of OOP concepts,singleton design pattern and core Java concepts.